E.T. (song): Background and production

 MTV debuted the video on March 31, 2011.
 A backstage picture of West wearing street clothes along with Perry in a pastel-colored makeup and a giant braided headpiece was shown on MTV.
 On March 21, a teaser trailer was released; it was 12 seconds long and showed clips of an unidentified flying object.
 Prior to release, Perry aspired to make it "larger than life".

 The music video was directed by Floria Sigismondi.
 It was produced by Natasha Alexsa Garcia, Danny Lockwood and Kelly Norris Sarno.
 The director of photography was Jonathan Sela.
 The video was edited by Jarrett Fijal.
 The online artist was Bill Pollock.
 VFX were produced at Dot & Effects by Jeff Dotson.
 Colorist was Beau Leon at New Hat.
-The style team included make up artist Kabuki, hair stylist Pamela Neal and costume designer Carol Beadle, along with wardrobe stylist Johnny Wujek.
+The style team included makeup artist Kabuki, hair stylist Pamela Neal and costume designer Carol Beadle, along with wardrobe stylist Johnny Wujek.

 Synopsis

 The video begins with the song "Where in the World Can My Lover Be?" by Midge Williams & Her Jazz Jesters playing in the background.
 As the music begins, West is shown in a Sputnik-like spacecraft revealing pictures before zooming out of the craft.
 In the video, Perry, as an alien, drifts through outer space while slowly evolving into a humanoid appearance before landing on an abandoned Earth filled with trash.
 Clips are interspersed of large felines hunting game.
-She comes across a broken robot, resembling a spaceman; upon her kiss it turns into a naked man, played by Shaun Ross.
+She comes across a broken robot, resembling a spaceman; upon her kiss, it turns into a naked man, played by Shaun Ross.
 It is eventually revealed that Perry's legs resemble those of a gazelle.
 Meanwhile, West is featured in the video floating in a traveling spacecraft.
 The video also alludes to a presumable future, as Perry finds a box containing a skeleton of a pigeon (a species said to have gone extinct in 2030) and a pair of Vogue sunglasses, which she later wears.
 Throughout the video, Perry wears heavy cosmetics, including blue and pink make-up, catlike and reptile-like eyes, and braids resembling those of Medusa.